thegymnasium/seemingly-seamless/slides-loveless-marriage.md

 ## A change of hands 🤝

 Notes:
+[to do: do we need this slide section?]
 - the relationship with our hosting provider had changed
 - they were no longer able to meet our needs.